Egbert-Azure/sdltrsOMTI/docs/OMTI_CONTROLLER.md

 # OMTI 5527 controller emulation

 This describes `src/trs_omti.c` / `trs_omti.h`, the OMTI 5527-class SASI/MFM hard-disk-controller emulation added by this fork.
-If you're debugging a boot, read, or write problem, start here for the protocol, then see `DEBUG.md` for the current investigation and the bugs already found and fixed.
+If you're debugging a boot, read, or write problem, start here for the protocol.

 ## What it emulates

 A TCS Genie IIIs can carry an OMTI 5527 SASI/MFM hard-disk controller card, typically driving a Seagate ST225 or similar, mapped at Z80 I/O ports 0x40–0x43.
 This is a separate, independent interface from the Western Digital WD1000/1010 controller emulated in `trs_hard.c` (ports 0xC8–0xCF, or relocated equivalents).
-The two share no state and no drive numbering, and a Genie IIIs can have both attached at once.
+The two share no state and no drive numbering, and a virtual Genie IIIs can have both attached at once (not tested yet).
 The protocol was reverse-engineered from Thomas Holte's real CP/M 3.0 BIOS driver (`hd2.mac`) and boot-loader source (`ldrbiohd.mac`), not from official OMTI documentation.
+All based on notes in modified src codes of the Holte CP/M 3.0

 ## Port map